 If you are ready to look at colleges with a sense of purpose, we are here to help.
 We hope you will look closely at UMass Lowell and all it has to offer.
-Explore our website and make plans to visit our campus to see if it feels like a fit for you.
-You can request more information about the University in order to be added to our mailing list.
+Explore our website, get the facts about the university, learn about academic requirements and make plans to visit our campus to see if it's a fit for you.
+You can request more information about the university to be added to our mailing list.
 If you are ready to apply, the information you need is just a few clicks away.

 Think of choosing a college as pouring information into a funnel.
 You’ll pour in a lot of college possibilities and then narrow the list down to the one that is the best fit for you.
 You’ll work through your "funnel" by asking a series of questions.